What is the Network and Information Security 2 (NIS2) Directive?

 NIS2 vs UK NIS: Certification

-The UK NIS regulations require OES and DSPs to be certified by a relevant certifying body, while the EU NIS directive allows member states to adopt voluntary certification schemes for OES and DSPs
+The UK NIS regulations require OES and DSPs to be certified by a relevant certifying body, while the EU NIS directive allows member states to adopt voluntary certification schemes for OES and DSPs.

 NIS2 vs UK NIS: Supervision and enforcement

-The level of fines also differs, with the UK’s regulations imposing up to £17 million, or 4% of global turnover, for non-compliance, while the EU’s version allows member states to impose non-specific administrative fines.
+The UK’s NIs regulation, meanwhile, can impose a fine of up to £17 million, or 4% of global turnover, for non-compliance, while the EU’s version allows member states to impose non-specific administrative fines.
 The penalties are expected to be much higher in the UK than across the continent.

 NIS2 vs UK NIS: Demands for MSPs